-I found Fundrise a few years ago, and at the time it seemed that only accredited investors were able to partake.
+A few years ago Fundrise was for accredited investors only.
 The SEC released Regulation A which made things available to unaccredited investors, but it was too complicated so most sites used Regulation D instead, which excludes unaccredited investors.
-The SEC surprised everyone in March and released Regulation A+ which further simplifies the process for the unaccredited investors to invest.
+The SEC surprised everyone in March 2016 and released Regulation A+ which further simplifies the process for the unaccredited investors to invest.

 So I was browsing around the internet one day and I came across Fundrise…again.
 I was browsing around their site and found they are actually available to unaccredited investors as well (us unsophisticated masses that can’t make good investment decisions).
 It was a welcome surprise to see the potential for normal people to get their hands on passive real estate investments.

 Fundrise claims to receive over 250 submissions per week with less than 1 percent being approved.
 According to the Fundrise website, they have a very strict underwriting process that includes the following steps: